collin1021/collin1021.github.io/_build/02/3/establishing-causality.md

 In fact the *Vibrio cholerae* had been identified in 1854 by Filippo Pacini in Italy, just about when Snow was analyzing his data in London.
-Because of the dominance of the miasmatists in Italy, Pacini‚Äôs discovery languished unknown.
+Because of the dominance of the miasmatists in Italy, Paciniís discovery languished unknown.
-But by the end of the 1800‚Äôs, the miasma brigade was in retreat.
+But by the end of the 1800ís, the miasma brigade was in retreat.
 Subsequent history has vindicated Pacini and John Snow.
-Snow‚Äôs methods led to the development of the field of *epidemiology*, which is the study of the spread of diseases.
+Snowís methods led to the development of the field of *epidemiology*, which is the study of the spread of diseases.